Jameshunter1/Portfolio/README.md

 ## Features

  - Implemented the contact form functionality, allowing users to submit their information and open their local email app with pre-populated fields for easy sending.
- - Automated deployment and continuous integration using Vercel
+ - Automated deployment and continuous integration using Vercel.
- - Server-side rendering for improved performance and SEO
+ - Server-side rendering for improved performance and SEO.
- - Integration with Sanity.io content management system for easy content updates
+ - Integration with Sanity.io content management system for easy content updates.

-## Folder Structure

-The folder structure for this project is as follows:

-Portfolio/

- components/
-  - About.ts
-  - BackgroundCircles.ts
-  - Contact.ts
-  - Header.ts
-  - Hero.ts
-  - Projects.ts
-  - Skill.ts
-  - Skills.ts

- node_modules/

- pages/
-  - api
-  - _app.ts
-  - index.ts

- sanity/
-  - config/
-  - dist/
-  - node_modules/
-  - plugins/
-  - schemas/
-  - static/
-  - eslintrc
-  -.npmignore
-  - package.json
-  - package-lock.json
-  - README.md
-  - sanity
-  - tsconfig

- styles/
-  - blackbackground.png
-  - globals.css
-  - james.png

- utils/
-  - fetchPageInfo/
-  - fetchProjects/
-  - fetchSkills/
-  - fetchSocials/

- .env

- .env.example

- .env.production

- next.config

- next-env.d

- package.json

- package-lock.json

- postcss.config

- README.md

 ##  Getting Started